 With 80% of the fasting growing B2B companies engaging in intensive content and inbound marketing, having your own inbound strategy is something you can’t afford to ignore.

-Nowadays B2B buyers engage in longer buying cycles, featuring an average of 12 separate online searches, so there’s more need than ever for businesses to produce and promote quality, enriching content.
+Nowadays B2B buyers engage in longer buying cycles, featuring an average of 12 separate online searches, so there’s more need than ever for businesses to produce and promote quality, enriching and valuable content.

-Perhaps you’ve read our previous post on what to avoid when it come to B2B marketing.
-So now to help you get started here are our top 3 examples of B2B inbound marketing that YOU can be doing now.
+You’ve read our previous post on what to avoid when it comes to B2B marketing.
+What are some examples of inbound marketing that YOU can be doing now?

 Example 1: BLOGS

 The essence of B2B inbound marketing is to provide your buyer personas with the expert, engaging content they are searching for, tailored to their needs at each stage in the buyers’ journey to Attract, Convert, Close and Delight.

 The easiest and most important way of attracting visitors at the top of your sales funnel is to write a blog.
 To establish yourself as an authority in your field there’s no better way than to provide this kind of free, accessible, expert content on your website.